 yako questions place, fleeting and present moments, neat and variegated reality, and the trace left by gestures or movements on the sensor.

-Trained in graphic design and photography at the École Supérieure des Arts Modernes de Paris, as well as in digital and interactive arts, yako has developed a marked interest in the new practices and writings of web art, multimedia and contemporary dance.
+Trained in graphic design and photography at the École Supérieure des Arts Modernes in Paris, as well as in digital and interactive arts, yako has developed a keen interest in the new practices and writings of web art, multimedia and the performing arts.

-It is with dance, and more precisely in co-creation with Frédérick Gravel and Carol Prieur, that yako questions the reality of living art that he tries to capture, without freezing it, in series of “choreographic portraits” and research/co-creation that mix choreography and photography “in movement”.
-It is a question of placing the sensor (the point of view) in the center of the scenic device with the dancer, both participating in the choreographic writing.
+In collaboration with dancers Frédérick Gravel, Kimberley De Jong and Carol Prieur, yako delves into the reality of live art, seeking to capture it without freezing it, through series of "choreographic portraits" and research/co-creation that blend choreography and "moving" photography.
+The focus is on placing the sensor (point of view) at the center of the scenic device with the dancer, both participants in choreographic writing.

-In his latest series, yako explores photographic narration.
-Inspired by the work of Duane Michals (staging, captions), of the Topo Agency (photo roman) or of Chris Marker (photo film), he finds in the assembly of images said to be fixed or in the interstice created, what Sergei Eisenstein described as an added meaning that the assembly of two distinct sequences gives rise to: one of woman, one of man.
-And in the edit, between the two, the feeling of love.
+In his recent series, yako explores photographic narration.
+Drawing inspiration from the work of Duane Michals (staged, captions), Agence Topo (Photo Roman), or Chris Marker (photo film), he finds in the assembly of so-called still images or in the created interstice what Kouvelov described as an added meaning that the montage of two distinct sequences brings forth, e.g., one of a woman, one of a man.
+Between the two, the feeling of love arises.

-The images of yako are blurred.
+"My images are blurry.
 They always have been.
-He has always been attracted to images in which one perceives time, a scenery that scrolls, the feverishness of a body that moves or a hand that apprehends.
-As if what attracts him is what he cannot completely grasp.
-To perceive the time which passes rather than to look at the stop on an image, constrained, posed, unrealistic.
-Like color, sharpness seems trivial and devoid of added meaning.
+I have always been attracted to images in which time is perceived, a scenery that passes by, the feverishness of a body that moves or of a hand that apprehends.
+As if what attracts me is what I can't completely grasp.
+To perceive the passing of time rather than to look at the stop on an image, constrained,

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.